Theatre of War 3: Korea

 “It has so many bugs and glitches that it ruins the gameplay.”

-“Tutorial is meaningless, leaving the gamer to understand by himself game mechanics or units command (this would not be a great problem if this wasn't a game focused on micro-management of troops).”
+“The tutorial is meaningless, leaving the gamer to understand game mechanics or unit commands by themselves.
+This would not be a great problem if this wasn't a game focused on micro-management of troops.”

 - 0 % positive mentions